kristenphan/R_ChiSquareIndepdenceTest/README.md

 <br/>
 __Assignment Description:__
 <br/>
 Formulate and address a research question pertaining to the General Social Survey (GSS) by performing a chi-square independence test.
+Out of scope for this assignment is to further analyze the nature of the association (linear association ie. correlation or non-linear), if any.